Y-A-Asd/Stickman/Stick_Man/README.md

 - ### core
       {The core of the program and management of all functions}
 - - Actions          -> execute based on user commands and handle game actions
-- - Automate         -> handel function that should be automate and cant call from user
+- - Automate         -> handel function that should be automate, These are functions that are executed indirectly by the user
 - - Enemy            -> contain enemy attr
 - - Player           -> contain player attr
 - - Troops           -> contain troops attr